anathonous/almalinux-usask/README.md

     sudo rpm-ostree update
 <br><br>
-This makes everything you do extremely containerize and reproducible.
+This makes everything you do extremely containerized and reproducible.

 ## Recommended hardware
 Used Thinkpad X1 Carbon Gen 8 and Up<br>